 In addition, this depends on the capacity of your district technology staff (especially for PowerSchool and Skyward districts).
 We can train your staff to do the basic technical requirements, but having at least one staff person who is very knowledgeable of your SIS will make these processes easier and quicker.
 Fewer technical processes will be required from Harmony districts.

-The first 1-3 years are supported by external funding from the Michael and Susan Dell Foundation (2020-21 additional funding pending), but the project will be financially self-sufficient with a minimum number of students (represented by member districts).
+The first 2 years of this initiative (2018-2019) were primarily supported by external funding from the Michael and Susan Dell Foundation.
+Years 2020-22 are supported with scaffolded funding from MSDF.
+The project will be financially self-sufficient with a minimum number of students (represented by member districts).
 This number is approximately 200,000 students.
 The project is also financially supported by the Indiana University School of Education.